ainneo/react-mini-u-widgets/README.md

 ### Styles
-No additonal css needed, only add classes to the HTML markup - add classes via Sematic UI DOCs Created styles using Sematic UI.
+No additonal css needed, only add classes to the HTML markup - add classes via Sematic UI DOCs Create styles using Sematic UI.
 Use CDN: https://cdnjs.cloudflare.com/ajax/libs/semantic-ui/2.4.1/semantic.min.css You can run a search for other Sematic UI CDNs here: https://cdnjs.com/libraries/semantic-ui and read documentations here: https://semantic-ui.com/

-### About This Project:
-This is a fun mini app of 4 widgets, an accordian, search bar, translator, and drop down menu.
-None of these widgets are related.
-The reason all the widgets are in the same app is so we don't have to generate CRA template over and over again for each widget

 ### API CALL
 API call for search wiki is made with axios.
 Install via CLI: